rean/iofabric/docs/ioFabric-Installation-Specification.md

 	* For all Linux versions the default directory for log files is /var/log/iofabric/
 	* For all Linux versions the directory for files created by and used by the program (such as message bus archives) is /var/lib/iofabric/
 	* For all Linux versions the directory for files associated with the running daemon is /var/run/iofabric/
+	* For all Linux versions the directory for auto-complete scripts is /etc/bash_completion.d/

 * Create the proper groups, users, and permissions
 	* Create a group called "iofabric"